 Cockatiels are very social birds that love to spend time with their family and other Cockatiels.
 They are playful and full of energy and can be trained to do a few tricks and respond to hand gestures.
 They are able to talk but not as extensively as most parrots.
 They whistle and may serenade you as a way of showing affection.

-The Cockatiel has been a popular pet for a long time because they are docile and have great personalities.
+The Cockatiel has been a popular pet for a long time because it is docile and has a great personality.
 Female Cockatiels tend to be quieter than males and are usually a little more sweet-natured and calmer.
-They enjoy being held and petted and want to spend as much time as possible with you and show you how happy they are to see you.
-Because they are very social, they will do better with another Cockatiel if you aren’t home often.
-If your Cockatiel is well-socialized, you can expect a very friendly, docile, and gentle bird.
+This bird enjoys being held and petted and wants to spend as much time as possible with you and show you how happy it is to see you.
+Since it’s so social, it will do better with another Cockatiel if you aren’t home often.
+If your Cockatiel is well-socialized, you can expect a friendly, docile, and gentle bird.

 Speech & Vocalizations